+Supplemental Table 1: Sites experiencing purifying selection.

 Galbut virus low and high infection level is associated with genotype A but not B

-We were next curious whether there was a distribution in the number of reads mapping to galbut virus and chaq virus based on low or high infection status and the presence of chaq virus.
+We next asked whether different galbut virus genotypes were associated with different phenotypes. were next curious whether there was a distribution in the number of reads mapping to galbut virus and chaq virus based on low or high infection status and the presence of chaq virus.
 In agreement with our RT-qPCR data (Fig. 1B & 1C), the number of reads per million (RPM) mapping to galbut virus showed that there were low and high levels of infection (Fig. 8).
 However, the number of reads mapping was not necessarily similar for each galbut virus segment in a sample.
 There are fewer chaq virus sequences associated with the low infection samples however, the distribution of high and low infection status was present in chaq virus genotype A (Fig 8).

 In contrast to our RT-qPCR data, there was limited evidence of low and high infections in the genotype B samples.
 Overall, there were the fewest reads mapping to RNA 1 and the most mapping to RNA 3 (Fig. 8).
 Since chaq virus is rarely associated with genotype B we are unable to say whether the presence of chaq virus influenced the levels of galbut virus however, the one genotype B sample with chaq virus was one of the samples with more RPM (Fig. 8).